kuyawa/StellarSDK/Readme.md

 \* Better chaining support will be added in the future.

+## Basic Apps

+The most basic app is an address generator and it's available here [StellarAddress]().
+Download it and play with it so you can taste the power of StellarSDK and learn how to include it in your project.

 ## User Guide

 Refer to the [StellarSDK User Guide](Docs/UserGuide.md) for more in-depth technical specifications.